QasimK/pixels-per-degree/README.md

 # Pixels per Degree

-Javascript library for calculating the pixels per degree of a screen for an observer.
+JavaScript library for calculating the pixels per degree of a screen for an observer.

 ## Development